SwiftKitz/Datez/README.md

 ## Motivation

-I am not one to ridicule Apple's frameworks.
-If the functionality we seek can be achieved through Apple's frameworks, it should be our first destination.
-This can mostly be seen in Alamofire, which is a great library that makes use of Apple's frameworks to their fullest.

-All that to say, this framework doesn't reinvent anything at all.
+This framework doesn't reinvent anything Apple already built.
 Under the hood, it leverages the `NSDate`, `NSCalendar`, and `NSDateComponents` classes to do all the work.
-It simply tried to simplify the API for Swift developers.
+It simply tries to simplify the API for Swift developers.
 Period.

-After experience what using a great Swift API feels like, by using RealmSwift and SwiftyJSON, I started to believe in the importance of a clean and concise Swift API, and its impact on our productivity and stress levels.
+After experiencing what using a great Swift API feels like, by using RealmSwift and SwiftyJSON, I started to believe in the importance of a clean and concise Swift API, and its impact on our productivity and stress levels.

 _What's wrong with other date libraries?_

 __Assuming the underlying `NSCalendar`__:<br />
 I needed to explicitly choose between Gregorian and IslamicCivil, so that is integrated.
-It can also easily be extended to add more calendars.
-PRs most welcome!

 __Wrong Date Calculation__:<br />
 Most frameworks I've seen make assumptions about the number of days in a month, or hardcode the number of hours ... etc.

-__It Adheres to Kitz Quality__:<br />
-Kitz is a collection of super small, effecient, tested, maintained and high quality frameworks that I use for my own projects.
-Give you eyes a feast and take a look at the code.
-No file is more than 100 lines :bowtie:.

 ## Author